akshatshukla12/ML_Projects/README.md

 Tools/Technology Used

--Python as our programming language
+1. Python as our programming language
--Numpy and Pandas for data cleaning
+2. Numpy and Pandas for data cleaning
--Matplotlib and seaborn for data visualization -Sklearn for model building
+3. Matplotlib and seaborn for data visualization
+4. Sklearn for model building
--Jupyter notebook, visual studio code, and git bash as IDE -Python flask for model server
+5. Jupyter notebook, visual studio code, and git bash as IDE
+6. Python flask for model server
--nginx for a web server
+7. nginx for a web server
--HTML/CSS/Javascript for UI
+8. HTML/CSS/Javascript for UI

 Enjoyed doing this project and hope to do many more.